Analysis | The White House makes it clear that it sees chaos in the streets as politically useful

 During the interview, she was asked about a comment from former South Bend, Ind., mayor Pete Buttigieg.
 “This is very much characteristic of living in Donald Trump’s America,” Buttigieg said on the network on Wednesday, “and I think we’re going to see more and more of it as long as he’s in charge.”

 “Nobody is going to buy that,” Conway said.
-“We know that these are Democratically-led cities and most with Democratic governors."
+“We know that these are Democratically led cities and most with Democratic governors."

 “Why is that important?” she continued.
 “Because the Republican president, Donald Trump, doesn't look at this as a partisan issue.
 He's trying to send federal reinforcements in.
 And you've got these governors saying, oh, no. They're putting their pride in their politics ahead of public safety."

 That alone is revealing.
 Because eruptions of violence can be blamed on Democrats, the White House throws up its hands.
-That’s not only because it allows Trump to shunt away criticism but also because it allows him to make the point he wants to make: Democrats, like his general election opponent former vice president Joe Biden, allow violence to happen.
+That’s not only because it allows Trump to shunt away criticism but also because it allows him to make the point he wants to make: Democrats, like his general election opponent, former vice president Joe Biden, allow violence to happen.
 In an out-of-character move, Trump is happy to present himself as powerless here specifically because he thinks it reinforces weakness on the part of his opponents.

-Don't believe me?
-Allow Kellyanne Conway to make that point.
+Don’t believe me?
+Allow Conway to make that point.

-“There was a quote today from a restaurateur in Wisconsin, saying, ‘Are you protesters trying to get Donald Trump reelected?’”
-Conway said.
+“There was a quote today from a restaurateur in Wisconsin, saying, ‘Are you protesters trying to get Donald Trump reelected?’ ” Conway said.
 “He knows, full stop, and I guess Mayor Pete knows, full stop, that the more chaos and anarchy and vandalism and violence reigns, the better it is for the very clear choice on who’s best on public safety and law and order.”

 The better it is, indeed!
-But let's stop for a moment and consider what's actually happening.
+But let’s stop for a moment and consider what’s happening.

-Following several incidents in which Black men or women died or were injured at the hands of law enforcement, protests began in a number of cities.
+After several incidents in which Black men or women died or were injured at the hands of law enforcement, protests began in a number of cities.
 In May and June, the protests were near universal.
 More recently, they’ve been more centered in areas where the incidents happened, such as Atlanta or Kenosha, Wis.

 At those protests, there is often a lot of anger.
 At times, that has led to acts of vandalism or violence by a minority of participants.
 At times, there have been looting or assaults.
 Elected leaders are forced to find a balance between allowing protesters to exercise their First Amendment rights and constraining illegal behavior.
 Often, law enforcement refrains from cracking down on minor offenses like some fights or vandalism to avoid confrontation with the crowd; after all, the focus of the protesters’ anger is law enforcement itself.
 Sometimes, law enforcement has confronted protesters, resulting in an escalation of events.

 When Trump dispatched federal law enforcement to Portland, Ore., that occurred regularly.
-The federal officers approached the protesters aggressively and things escalated.
-That doesn’t mean that violence and unrest was always a function of the federal presence.
+The federal officers approached the protesters aggressively, and things escalated.
+That doesn’t mean that violence and unrest were always a function of the federal presence.
 But the federal incursion obviously served to amplify tensions.
-That, of course, is one reason why mayors and governors are loath to seek federal assistance: It risks making the violence worse.
+That, of course, is one reason mayors and governors are loath to seek federal assistance: It risks making the violence worse.

 An administration official who spoke with The Washington Post at the time of the deployments in Portland made clear that the White House didn’t necessarily see that as a bad thing, that the White House had wanted to amplify tension in cities for some time.